This week's Kli Yakar is in the merit of all wrongly imprisoned captives, including:

 The smaller one is, the more Hashem wants to raise and increase him.
 He brings several examples of firstborns (Yishmael, Esav, Reuven, and Menashe) who were skipped over and whose birthright was given over to a younger brother (Yitzchak, Yaakov, Yehudah, and Efraim).

 In a later parsha, the Kli Yakar points out that Mt.
 Sinai was a smaller mountain.
-And in the story of Gidon, Gidon was the youngest of the smallest family in the smallest tribe.
+And in the story of Gidon in Judges, Gidon was the youngest of the smallest family in the smallest tribe.
 Yet Hashem chose him to save the nation out of all the myriads of others He could have chosen among Am Yisrael.

 The Kli Yakar states that this Divine preference toward the smaller and lesser ones is a hint.
 "V’hamaskilim yavinu—and the wise ones will understand."